ParagRaut/portfolio/portfolio/content/en/blog/workinginenterprise/index.md

 ![SnoopyAtWork](snoopyatwork.jpg)

 Working in an enterprise has its own benefits and detriments.
-On one side you get exposed to a huge company wide technical/functional architecture and few too many business processes, and on other side once you get acquainted with it, you are mostly locked to "rigid/legacy/boring/meh/same o' same o'/non-bleeding edge/you name it" technology stack.
+On one side you get exposed to a huge company wide technical/functional architecture and few too many business processes.
+And on the other side once you get well acquainted and spend quite a substantial time with it, the excitement dies.
+You are mostly locked to "rigid/legacy/boring/meh/same o' same o'/non-bleeding edge/you name it" technology stack.

+I know legacy software is not always useless as whole business of enterprise relies on it.
+But then a time comes where tech evolves so fast that our good old legacy software cannot keep up with it.
+You miss on really shiny and sometimes quite useful features which have become industry standard in meantime.

+There is nothing much you can do to change it other than suggesting it, as it requires decision from business (Top-down) to flag something as legacy which also includes the budget, resources, capacity, deadlines, etc.

 Specifically for a tinkerer like me it gets booooooring really soon, then the un-ending struggle starts.
 I get stuck in a vicious circle of learning a new technology to keep up with the ever-changing world of tech and then not being able to apply it anywhere in your work (literally anywhere), and eventually loosing the grip on whatever I have learned.

 This annoys me big time as there are a few viable options left for me to do such as:
 1. Changing jobs:

     It could be a viable option but then to switch to a small startup which actually keeps up with new technology could be hard for someone who has worked extensively in an Enterprise.
-Mustn't you ask?
+Why you might ask?
 So here’s why (totally my opinion).

 - Job security/stability in small startups
 - Comparatively low paying